 (love+war’s Ron Robinson and Coury Palermo)

-So I have dope friends who do dope things as you will come to discover on my website every chance I get.
+Simply put, I have dope friends who do dope things as you will come to discover on my website every chance I get.
 My longtime friend Coury Palermo’s band love+war (comprised of Coury and band partner Ron Robinson) most recently put out a project called Nine Lives.
 Knowing that we share a deep love for 80’s music, I was ecstatic to find out that it would be comprised of mostly 80’s and 90’s covers.
 Songs include Fleetwood Mac’s “Go Your Own Way” featuring Angel Snow, a movingly soulful rendition of R.E.M.’s “Losing My Religion”, and “When Doves Cry” featuring Melinda Doolittle (Please don’t ask me which song on the album is my favorite.
 It changes about every time I listen to it.
 Seriously).

 It is rare that I get the opportunity to be a part of the dope things that my dope friends create.
 So imagine how even more ecstatic I was when Coury asked me to contribute to its companion coffee table book Portrait Novella: a book of gorgeous photography and short stories written by him and his choice of female writers.
 I am so honored to be a part of this project and for my first published work to be something that we could work on together.
 I recently interviewed Coury about Nine Lives, Portrait Novella and the inspiration behind the whole project.